Awsome-O-clocks/CS-3300/Documentation.md

 ```

 # Misc
-A team memember was never recived the invation to the organization, after being added as a colaborator.
+A team member never recived the invation to the organization, after being added as a colaborator.
 They eventualy descovered that the invatation was under the organizations tab in their github.

 > [!NOTE]